-• 1-4 units, 3.43 to 17.15 hours lab (GR or P/NP) Supervised employment in Business occupations or a related field: Extension of classroom learning to the job site.
+• 1-4 units, 3.00-12.00 hours lab (GR or P/NP) Supervised employment in business occupations or a related field: Extension of classroom learning to the job site.
 The employment must be related to the student's educational or occupational goals.
-Each 75 hours of paid work equals one unit, while each 60 hours of nonpaid work equals one unit.
-Students can earn at most 16 units through general and occupational work experience courses combined, but may re-enroll in such courses any number of times until the maximum of 16 units is earned.
+A maximum of 14 units may be earned during one enrollment period.
 4932.00